 Partial shoulder resurfacing involves removing the cartilage from the damaged head of the humerus (upper arm bone) and replacing it with a metal covering, or “cap-like” prosthesis, as in a total shoulder replacement.
 The socket is resurfaced and smoothed into a shape that matches the humeral head.

 Following shoulder surgery, you will go through several weeks of physical therapy to help you safely recover and regain your mobility as quickly as possible.

 At Colorado Springs Orthopaedic Group, we are proud to have helped thousands of people recover their shoulder function and eliminate or minimize their pain.
-Call (719) 632-7669 to schedule your appointment or you can use our online appointment request form.
-To better serve you, we have multiple locations in southern Colorado.
+Call (719) 632-7669 to schedule your appointment.